Winds-Studio/Leaf-website/pages/docs/getting-started.md

 # Welcome to Leaf Docs

 :::warning WORK IN PROGRESS
-This docs site is under heavily constructing!
+This docs site is under heavy construction!
-For more information, please contact use via our [Discord server](https://discord.gg/gfgAwdSEuM)
+For more information, please contact us via our [Discord server](https://discord.gg/gfgAwdSEuM)
 :::

-Leaf is a Paper fork, aim to find balance between Performance, Vanilla, and Stability, designed for large network, high capacity situation.
+Leaf is a Paper fork, focused on finding balance between performance, vanilla behavior, and stability, designed for large-scale networks in high-load environments.

-This docs includes guides about configuring Leaf, development etc.
+This site includes guides about configuring Leaf, development, and more.

 ## 📫 Contact
 - **Discord:** [`https://discord.com/invite/gfgAwdSEuM`](https://discord.com/invite/gfgAwdSEuM)